alexdriedger/ChallengeTheSpire/README.md

 - There will be a sneaky strike in every card reward screen
 - Sneaky Strikes are added to your deck at the middle treasure room and the campfire before the boss in every act

+### Custom Challenge Select Screen

+- Additional screen available in addition to Standard, Daily, Custom
+- Character select, Difficulty select, Challenge select

+### Difficulty Scaling

+- Bronze = Ascension 0
+- Silver = Ascension 9
+- Gold = Ascension 14 + Extra difficulty based on the challenge
+- Platinum = Ascension 20 + Extra difficulty based on the challenge

 ## Roadmap

 ### Polish Boss Rush & Elite Rush

-- Difficulty scaling (Elite Rush)
-  - Silver =  Ascension 9
-  - Gold = The last elite of each “act” a super elite and Ascension 14 & less starting gold (1000 -> 750)
-  - Platinum = Ascension 20 and all super elites
-- Difficulty scaling (Boss Rush)
-  - Silver = Asc 9
-  - Gold = Asc 14 & less starting gold (1000 -> 750)
-  - Platinum = Asc 20
+- Fix saving and continuing bugs
 - Support for endless and infinite spire
 - Remove loot from final fight
+- Make pantograph boss relic (Boss Rush)
 - Remove unnecessary scores bonuses
 - Victory message surrounding what type of challenge was completed
-- Fix saving and continuing bugs
-- Make pantograph boss relic (Boss Rush)

 ### Polish Sneaky Strike

+- Act 4 by default
 - Add neow bonus as a choice of discard relics (tough bandages, tingsha, gambling chip)
 - Score bonus for number of sneaky strikes (In addition to collector bonus)

+### Polish Custom Challenge Select Screen

+- Record of highest difficulty achieved for each challenge for each character (including modded characters)

 ### Eggcellent